ninjaframework/ninja/ninja-core/src/site/markdown/documentation/basic_concepts/controllers.md

 }
 </pre>

-...will render xml when the request accept header is "application/xml" or json when the accept header is "application/json".
+...will render XML when the "Accept" request header is "application/xml" or JSON when the "Accept" header is "application/json".

 While content negotiation is pretty cool it sometimes breaks down in reality.